giok57/lazoooSplash/README.md

      Authenticated until the inactive or forced timeout is reached, and its packets revert to being Preauthenticated.

-Nodogsplash implements these actions by inserting rules in the router's iptables mangle PREROUTING chain to mark packets, and by inserting rules in the nat PREROUTING, filter INPUT and filter FORWARD chains which match on those marks.
-Because it inserts its rules at the beginning of existing chains, nodogsplash should be insensitive to most typical existing firewall configurations.
+LazoooSplash implements these actions by inserting rules in the router's iptables mangle PREROUTING chain to mark packets, and by inserting rules in the nat PREROUTING, filter INPUT and filter FORWARD chains which match on those marks.
+Because it inserts its rules at the beginning of existing chains, LazoooSplash should be insensitive to most typical existing firewall configurations.

 ###3.2 Traffic control

-Nodogsplash also optionally implements basic traffic control on its managed interface.
+LazoooSplash also optionally implements basic traffic control on its managed interface.
 This feature lets you specify the maximum aggregate upload and download bandwidth that can be taken by clients connected on that interface.
-Nodogsplash implements this functionality by enabling two intermediate queue devices (IMQ's), one for upload and one for download, and attaching simple rate-limited HTB qdiscs to them.
+LazoooSplash implements this functionality by enabling two intermediate queue devices (IMQ's), one for upload and one for download, and attaching simple rate-limited HTB qdiscs to them.
 Rules are inserted in the router's iptables mangle PREROUTING and POSTROUTING tables to jump to these IMQ's.
 The result is simple but effective tail-drop rate limiting (no packet classification or fairness queueing is done).

 ##4.
-Customizing nodogsplash
+Customizing LazoooSplash

 The default shipped configuration is intended to be usable and reasonably secure as-is for basic internet sharing applications, but it is customizable.

-* To change basic nodogsplash settings, edit the configuration file:
+* To change basic LazoooSplash settings, edit the configuration file:

   ```/etc/nodogsplash/nodogsplash.conf ```